 If you suspect a minor infection, your first step is to gently clean the area several times a day with soap and water and pat it dry with a clean towel.
 Over-the-counter antibiotic ointments such as a triple antibiotic (Neosporin, Bacitracin) are typically not recommended.

-Ongoing research suggests that these topical medications may not be beneficial.
+Ongoing research suggests that these topical medications .
 They can cause allergic reactions and cause bacteria to become resistant to antibiotic treatments, leading to more serious infections.

 Once the mole is clean and dry, depending on the location, you may need to keep the area covered to avoid irritation.
 Avoid any further picking or squeezing of the area.